jaisai2512/Screening-Agent/README.md

 ### Prompt Design
 #### Information Gathering
 Prompts are structured to keep the user on task, and upon receiving a response, the prompt makes the  system records the answer.
-Example:
+-Example:
   - assistant : What is your full name?
   - user : John
   - assistant : save:John
   - The system save the name to the session state
 #### Dynamic Question Generation

 ##### Prompt Design for Question Generation